Skip to main content

 Aware Super will send you a welcome letter that includes a summary of your Aware Super account and confirmation pension payment amount and details.

-If you wish to change your bank details for your pension payments and/or your pension payment amount, this will need to be done before 23 April 2026.
-If this isn’t done before 23 April 2026, you’ll need to do this once you’re at Aware Super from 11 May 2026.
+If you wish to change your bank details for your pension payments and/or your pension payment amount, you’ll need to do this once you’re at Aware Super from 11 May (12pm midday) 2026.

 You can update your investment option(s) with Aware Super from 11 May 2026 and choose from their range of investment options.
 Aware Super has a wider range of investment options for you to choose from including term deposits, Indexed and Socially Conscious options.